TeamRizu/Texture-Font-Generator-2020-Squirrel/README.md

 The glyphs now follow a more UTF-8 friendly method to generate.

-To Compile - You will need to mess around quite heavily with MFC to get this to compile in VS2019, but it does compile correctly.
+To Compile - You can select 'Release' on the type and then compile.
+It's mainly limited to the old win32 standard, but these are still compatible as of July 2021

 Adding new glyphs/missing glyphs.
 The fontpages need to be added back to the engine in 5.0/5.1 as they do not exist yet.
 This is a simple process of mirroring the codepages from Texture Font GeneratorDlg.cpp and adding it to the FontCharMaps.cpp within SM itself.